Scripture Reference: Matthew 4:1-11

 This story can also be found in Mark 1:12-13 and Luke 4:1-13.
 Although Jesus could have called on all kinds of power, he chose to fight Satan’s attack by using the Scripture.
 Remember this as you teach bible class.
 The Scripture you instil in your students now can be called upon years later when they face temptation.

 After his baptism, Jesus seems to go to the desert to be alone with God.
 The place where Jesus was alone with God for more than a month is believed to be in the mountains near Jericho.
 This place is bleak and rocky.
 Jesus was in the desert for 40 days.
 In an interesting parallel, the Israelites wandered in the desert 40 years (Deuteronomy 8:2).

-Finally, Satan tried to get Jesus to test God’s power.
+- Secondly, Satan tried to get Jesus to test God’s power by throwing himself off the highest point (pinnacle) of the roof of the temple.
 If Satan could get Jesus to doubt God’s ability to save him then he would reveal a basic distrust on Jesus’ part.
 This did not work because Jesus had complete trust in God.
 If we trust someone, we do not have to test them.
-Jesus quoted Scripture one last time (Deuteronomy 6:13).
+Jesus quoted Scripture one last time (Deuteronomy 6:16).

 Matthew 4:11 shows that angels took care of Jesus following the temptations.

 - What happened before this story?

 - List of all Bible stories and themes on this website.